EXCLUSIVE: Code red for Tipp ambulance service

 If they insist, they are being told the call is important and are sent out.
 If they do get a break, it is often interrupted for a call.

-The source said the Organisation of Working Time Act is not protecting paramedics.
+The source said the Organisational Working Time Act is not protecting paramedics.

 HIQA RESPONSIBLITY